Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 function of the vitamin D compounds.

-compounds, it is not where most of the D3 (converted to) 25OHD vitamin D
+kidneys, as just described) is not where most of the D3 (converted to)

 is used.
 Kidney conversion to hormonal 1,25OHD was the only known